Movatterモバイル変換

 Selichot of Fast Days

-On minor fast days (including theFast of Behav), some communities recite Selichot after the conclusion of the ShacharitAmidah.[9][10]
-The content of these prayers is related to the specific fast day.
+On minor fast days (including theFast of Behav), most communities recite Selichot at some point during the Shacharit service (as opposed to before Shacharit).
+In contemporary practice, most communities recite these Selichot after the conclusion of the ShacharitAmidah.[10][11]
 In some communities (especially Western Ashkenazic communities, but also some Eastern Ashkenazic communities), the older practice is maintained to insert the recitation of the Selichot of minor fast days in the middle of the blessing for forgiveness (סלח לנו כי חטאנו) in the repetition of the Shacharit Amidah.
+The content of many of these prayers is related to the specific fast day.

 Prayer book Selichot Minhag fromAlsace,1766, in the collection of theJewish Museum of Switzerland.
 A full scan of a different copy of this books is availablehere.